Sumit123chandra/ResumeAnalyser/README.md

 The Next.js API sends a prompt to the Google Gemini API for analysis.

 The AI returns a JSON object with the score, missing keywords, and suggestions, which is then displayed on the front end.

-I hope this README serves you well.
-Let me know if you need any other changes!